-Time-dependent protein crystallization was followed by transmission optical microscopy using an AXIOSCOPE.A1 from ZEISS.
-The protein stock solution was filtered (pore size 100 μm) in advance.
-Samples were prepared using a micro-batch setup with two hydrophobically coated glass slides sealed by silicone (sample thickness $\approx 250\text{--}300~\mu m$).
-Images were taken by an integrated AXIOCAM ICC5 camera.
+Time-dependent protein crystallization was followed by the transmission optical microscope AXIOSCOPE.
+A1 from ZEISS.
+The protein stock solution was filtered (pore size $100 \, \mu m$ ) in advance.
+Samples were prepared using a micro-batch setup with two hydrophobically coated glass slides sealed by silicone (sample thickness $\approx 250\text{-}300 \, \mu m$ ).
+Images were taken by an included camera AXIOCAM ICC5.

-2.3 Small-angle X-ray and neutron scattering (SAXS and SANS)
+2.3 Small-angle X-ray and Neutron scattering (SAXS and SANS)

 Small angle X-ray scattering (SAXS) measurements were performed at the ESRF, Grenoble, France at the beamline ID02.
-Different energies of 16 047 eV and 12 460 eV were used for two different beamtimes, and the sample-to-detector distance was 2 m with an accessed q-range of 0.06 to 4.3 nm-1 or 0.04 to 3.9 nm-1, respectively.
-Ex situ measurements were performed using a flow capillary cell.
-For real-time measurements, samples were measured using quartz capillaries in a vertical capillary holder; these were quickly loaded and transferred to the sample station after sample preparation.
-Measurements started about 2-3 min after mixing and took place every couple of minutes during the entire crystallization process.
+Different energies of 16047 eV and 12460 eV were used for two different beamtimes, and the sample-to-detector distance was 2 m with an accessed q-range of 0.06 to 4.3 nm-1 or 0.04 to 3.9 nm-1, respectively.
+Ex-situ measurements were performed using a flow capillary cell.
+For real-time measurements, samples were measured using quartz capillaries in a vertical capillary holder that were quickly loaded and transferred to the sample station after sample preparation.
+Measurements started about 2-3 min after mixing and took place every couple of minutes during the whole crystallization process.
 The beam position in the sample was shifted after each exposure (duration 0.05 s) to avoid radiation damage.
-For further details on the beamline, calibration and data collection, see ref.
-35.
+For further details on the beamline, calibration and data collection see Ref. .

 SANS measurements were carried out at KWS1 at FRMII, Munich, Germany.
-The applied sample-to-detector distances were 1.5 and 8 m, which covers a q-range from 0.04 nm $^{-1}$ to 3.1 nm $^{-1}$ at a wavelength of 7 Å ($\Delta\lambda/\lambda=10\%$).
-Protein-salt solutions in D2O were filled in rectangular quartz cells with a path-length of 2 mm.
-The beam size on the sample was 6 mm \times 12 mm.
-Plexiglas was used as a secondary standard to calibrate the absolute scattering intensity.
-The data correction and absolute intensity calibration were obtained using QtiKWS software.
+The applied sample-to-detector distances were 1.5 and 8 m which covers a q-range from $0.04\,\mathrm{nm}^{-1}$ to $3.1\,\mathrm{nm}^{-1}$ at a wavelength of $7\,\text{Å}$ ( $\Delta\lambda/\lambda=10\,\%$ ).
+Protein-salt solutions in $D_2O$ were filled in rectangular quartz cells with a pathlength of 2 mm.
+The beam size on the sample was 6 mm x 12 mm.
+Plexiglas was used as secondary standard to calibrate the absolute scattering intensity.
+The data correction and absolute intensity calibration were obtained using the software $OtiKWS^{36}$ .

-3. Results
+3 Results